-ITIS data are an important element of the UK’s Balance of Payments (BoP) and contributes towards the measure of gross domestic product (GDP).
+ITIS data are an important element of the UK’s Balance of Payments (BoP) and contribute towards the measure of gross domestic product (GDP).

 ITIS data are not seasonally adjusted.

-International trade in services (ITIS) shows the import and export activity of UK companies overseas and is the main source of information for UK trade.
+International trade in services (ITIS) data show the import and export activity of UK companies overseas and is the main source of information for UK trade.